HackerDaGreat57/3dOS_gitea/README.md

 ### Windows
 When setting paths, remember that **you must not add trailing slashes!** Also, `/` is preferred over `\` for consistency purposes (`\` might not work if you're compiling on a wierd filesystem).

+**System Requirements:** Windows 7 x64 or newer
+**Estimated Disk Space Usage:** have a good 10GiB of space free before following the steps.
+Your mileage may vary, so don't freak out if your computer says there's only 8GiB free, because it might still work.
+If it doesn't, take 5 to delete your cat videos.

-0. The most essential step, hence why I numbered it Step 0: **Install a compiler supporting C++20 and `ncursesw`.** If you're using [MSYS2](https://www.msys2.org/), install the mingw64 compiler from the MSYS2 Shell by running `pacman -S mingw-w64-x86_64-toolchain` (or `pacman -S mingw-w64-i686-toolchain` if you are using a 32-bit system).
+0. The most essential step, hence why I numbered it Step 0: **Install a compiler supporting C++20 and `ncursesw`.** I recommend using [MSYS2](https://www.msys2.org/).
+Install the mingw64 compiler from the MSYS2 Shell by running `pacman -S mingw-w64-x86_64-toolchain`.
+If you're using a compiler other than MSYS2/mingw64 then I assume you know what you're doing since the rest of this tutorial only covers MSYS2/mingw64.
 1. Set your `%HZ_ROOT%` environment variable to the directory where you cloned the Hex-Zip repository.
 2. Set your `%HZ_COMPILER` environment variable to the root directory of your installation of GCC.
 Where the `bin/`, `lib/`, and stuff like that directories are.
 (I'm using MSYS2, so in my case it would be `C:/some/folder/msys2/mingw64`.)
-3. Open your MSYS2 MINGW64 Shell from the Start Menu.
+3. Open your MSYS2 MINGW64 Shell.
 (Or use regular Command Prompt if you know what you're doing.)
-4. Install the packages `a`, `a` and `a`.
+4. Install the package `pacman -S mingw-w64-x86_64-ncurses --noconfirm`.
+5. Run `pacman -Syuu` to update all packages.
+Ya'know, just making sure everything's spotless before we start compilation.
+6. Run `cd /D %HZ_ROOT%`. (`/D` ensures that the command will work just in case you cloned to a different drive.
+It'll still work if you do it within `C:/`.)
+7. Run `scripts/build.win64.bat`.
+(No, 32-bit is not supported.
+Download [SecureAble](https://www.grc.com/securable.htm) to make sure that you can or can't install a 64-bit version of Windows.
+To my surprise, SecureAble helped me find out that a dusty old Dell Vostro 260s was capable of 64-bit computing!
+Try it and maybe you'll get lucky.)
+8. Done!
+Your binary is located in `%HZ_ROOT%/bin`.
+Make sure to copy the *entire* folder when you redistribute your freshly compiled copy or there may be legal trouble.